 Coroner Area: Manchester South

-This report is being sent to: Greater Manchester Integrated Care
+This report is being sent to: Department of Health and Social Care and Greater Manchester Integrated Care

 |REGULATION 28 REPORT TO PREVENT FUTURE DEATHS|

 1) Secretary of State for Health and Social Care, and;